New residence on the bay – Quincy, Massachusetts

 The lot where this new residence was built is only a short distance away from the cottage on the Quincy Bay for which we had recently designed a different renovation project.
 The existing house on this property was much closer to the ocean and right next to the beach.
 After buying the property, the owners inquired with our renovated cottage clients about their newly redesigned residence.
 They were impressed by the cottage renovation, and sought a meeting with us.
 GDA was interviewed and hired to design the renovation for this house.

 The existing residence had about 2,600 sq. ft.
 The initial conceptual approach was to reuse the existing structure, as we had done for the smaller cottage renovation down the street.
-After developing the initial designs and increasing the square footage with the addition of a level, due to the clients’ program requirements, we realized that building upon the existing structural framing for such an expansion would not be adequate and that the need to have a full height basement to accommodate the owner’s wood workshop could not be met.
+After developing the initial designs and increasing the square footage, due to the clients’ program requirements, the cost estimate was determined to be much higher than expected.

 With the clients’ approval and encouragement, a total different approach was taken by designing a completely new structure that would use only the existing foundation, while additionally integrating new portions of foundation to extend the original house footprint.